PuzzelSolutions/Puzzel-Pay/README.md

 ### What is InstaPay?
 InstaPay lets businesses create a mobile bill and send them to customers through SMS or other communication channels.
 Customers can open the mobile bill and choose method of payment from a range of payment methods available and instantly pay on the go.
 The solution is hosted in a secure PCI-DSS certified environment.

-### What is InstaPay?
-InstaPay lets businesses create a mobile bill and send them to customers.
-Customers can open the mobile bill and choose method of payment from a range of payment methods available and instantly pay on the go.

 ### Philosophy:
 InstaPay is intended to let businesses push a payment bill to customers.
 The enduser should easily be able to choose prefered way of paying and throug as few steps possible pay on the go.
 InstaPay makes this easy